 Our testing found it removed nearly all debris on hardwood and carpet.
 The app is easy to use for scheduling and other features.
 It has a self-emptying base for uninterrupted cleaning.

 It left some debris around the corners of rugs during testing.

 We love its generous 120-minute runtime.
 Since there are three brushes of varying types, it can easily tackle dirt on a range of surfaces.
 With Wi-Fi connectivity, it works with both the Shark app and Amazon Alexa and Google.

-Sometimes gets stuck when moving from hardwood to carpet.
+It occasionally gets stuck when transitioning from hardwood flooring to carpet.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 It's no secret that robotic vacuums save time and effort, and since Shark is a top name in vacuums, why not combine the two?
 If you're looking for the best Shark robot vacuum, there's plenty to consider.
 Important factors include how well the machine picks up dirt, its battery life, its mapping ability and whether it can empty itself.